DieTime/OpenGL-add-in/README.md

 </p>

 ### About
 An add-in for OpenGL for a more convenient programming process.
-There is a possibility of limiting FPS.The base classes are implemented:
+The base classes are implemented:
 - Point
 - Line
 - Circle